SatelCreative/docker-python-base/README.md

     the [python docker image](https://hub.docker.com/_/python/)
 2. Then 2 files need to be edited with the latest python minor or patch versions:
     1. `.github/workflows/docker_image.yml` to build and push the right images to docker hub.
-    1. `Dockerfile` to change the default base image version.
+    1. `Dockerfile` at the root (not the one in `/tests`) to change the default base image version.
 This is used only for testing while developing but better to keep it up to date.

 ## :keyboard: Commands